abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 ```

-> This service runs in docker network called `abp-network`,  awaits for the the `bookstore-api` to start up and restarts when fails.
-You can customize these orchestration behaviours as you prefer.
+> This service runs in Docker network called `abp-network`,  awaits for the the `bookstore-api` to start up and restarts when it fails.
+You can customize these orchestration behaviors as you prefer.

 ### bookstore-api